onewelcome/identity-cloud-documentation/docs/products/access/topics/integration-extension/hooks/customize-token/customize-token-hook.md

 ### Updating client configuration

-The Customize Token web hook can be configured with any OAuth client type.
+Customize Token web hook can be configured with any OAuth client type.
 Depending on your choice navigate to `Configuration` ->
 `App Configuration` -> `Applications` or `Configuration` -> `Web clients` respectively.
 The web hook configuration is available in the
 `Scopes` section.